Paris Charles de Gaulle Airport: RER

-The RER B has historically suffered from slowness and overcrowding, so French authorities are building CDG Express, a train service that will operate non-stop from Charles de Gaulle Airport to Paris Gare de l'Est railway station (next to Gare du Nord) starting in 2027.
+The RER B has historically suffered from slowness and overcrowding, so French authorities are building CDG Express, a train service that will operate non-stop from Charles de Gaulle Airport to Paris Gare de l'Est railway station (next to Gare du Nord) starting on 28 March 2027.
 It will share some of the same tracks, and is expected to offer a 20-minute non-stop ride every half hour from 5am to midnight.
 The new line is expected to take airline customers off RER B, making room for local passengers, and divert to rail 15% of automobile trips to the airport.

 TGV

 Terminal 2 includes a TGV station on the LGV Interconnexion Est line.
-TGV inOui, Ouigo and Thalys high-speed services operate from the station offering services to stations across France and into Belgium and the Netherlands.
+TGV inOui, Ouigo and Eurostar high-speed services operate from the station offering services to stations across France and into Belgium and the Netherlands.